Sombe: Preparation of Sombe

 Sombe is commonly prepared by the Bakonzo.
 But it is also prepared by the Congolese, the Rwandese and also other tribes in Uganda.

 Picking of the cassava leaves

 The young and tender cassava leaves with their leaf stalks are picked from the garden at anytime of the day but it is recommended that they are harvested in the morning so that they can be sun dried for 1 to 3 hours to reduce on the sap content in them.
-If the leaves are not sun dried, they can be can be dry fried in a sauce pan which is on fire to reduce the sap content in the leaves.
+If the leaves are not sun dried, they can be dry fried in a saucepan which is on fire to reduce the sap content in the leaves.
 The cassava buds and top two cassava leaves are recommended to be harvested as they are soft and will take a shorter time to get ready when cooked.